 Braina

 Braina is a speech recognition software for PC and Android users.
-It’s not only a note-taking app but a digital assistant that can perform basic tasks on devices like setting alarms, performing calculations and searching for files in local storage.
+It’s not just a note-taking app but a digital assistant that can perform basic tasks on devices, such as setting alarms, performing calculations, and searching for files in local storage.

 Braina comes in 3 different pricing packages.
-The first one is Braina Lite which is free to use and limited in functionality.
+The first one is Braina Lite, which is free to use and limited in functionality.
 Braina Pro has advanced functionality and costs $59/year.
-The third package is Braina Lifetime which costs a one-time $169.
+The third package is Braina Lifetime, which costs $169 one-time.

 Transcribe – Speech to Text